-In 1894, Harriet Mulford (Stone) Lothrop, the widow of publisher Daniel Lothrop, was a lodger at 140 Marlborough.
+Also briefly among the lodgers was Harriet Mulford (Stone) Lothrop, the widow of publisher Daniel Lothrop, who lived at 140 Marlborough in 1894.
 She was an author of children’s books (notably the “Five Little Peppers” series), writing under the name Margaret Sidney.
 She had lived at the Copley Square Hotel (northeast corner of Huntington and Exeter) the previous year.
 Her primary residence was Wayside in Concord, once the home of Nathaniel Hawthorne, which she made her year-round home in 1895.

 Edith Fiske continued to operate her school at 140 Marlborough until 1904.
-She had married in June of 1900 to Dr. Edward Hickling Bradford.
-He was a physician and surgeon, and later would become Dean of the Harvard Medical School.
-After their marriage, they lived with his mother at 218 Beacon.
+She had married in June of 1900 to Dr. Edward Hickling Bradford, a physician and surgeon who later would become Dean of the Harvard Medical School.
+After their marriage, they lived at 218 Beacon with his mother, Eliza Edes (Hickling) Bradford, the widow of Charles Frederick Bradford.

-By the 1904-1905 winter season, 140 Marlborough had become the home of Miss Caroline Hooper Fabens and Miss Jeannette (Janet) W. Forbes.
+By the 1904-1905 winter season, 140 Marlborough had become the home of Miss Janet (Jeannette) W. Forbes and Miss Caroline Hooper Fabens.

 Miss Fabens acquired the Fiske School from Edith (Fiske) Bradford and operated it with Miss Ada Dana.
 Miss Fabens lived at 140 Marlborough and in Marblehead; Miss Dana lived in Newton.

 By 1925, the Fiske School had grown to have four teachers (all of whom lived elsewhere) plus Caroline Fabens, who was listed as principal (Miss Dana no longer was affiliated with the school).
 The Fiske school is described in the 1926 Handbook of American Private Schools as “a day school for boys and girls from the first grade to the ninth…the Winnetka method of individual instruction is used.”

-Jeannette Forbes continued to live at 140 Marlborough until about 1929.
-Caroline Fabens continued to live there until about 1930, operating the Fiske School.
-She also continued to rent units to several other families.
+Caroline Fabens continued to live at 140 Marlborough and in Marlblehead until about 1930, operating the Fiske School.

 By September of 1930, Caroline Fabens had leased 140 Marlborough to the Katharine Gibbs School as a dormitory, and had made Marblehead her year-round home.